 Injured in a Third-Party Work Accident?
 Contact Us for a Free Consultation

-If you have been injured in a third-party work accident, you need an attorney who understands the rules and regulations that govern this area of the law.
-Contact the Third-party work attorneys at Pathway Law Firm for a free consultation today to learn about your legal rights.
+If you have been injured in a third-party work accident, resulting in a third party personal injury claim, you need an attorney who understands the rules and regulations that govern this area of the law.
+Contact the third-party work attorneys at Pathway Law Firm for a free consultation today to learn about your legal rights.